V. K. Ahuja: Academic career

-Memberships and Boards
+Memberships and boards

-Prof. Ahuja served as a member of the Governing Body of Hindu College and Aryabhatta College of University of Delhi.
+Ahuja served as a member of the governing body of Hindu College and Aryabhatta College of University of Delhi.
 He is also associated as a member of the Board of Management of Judicial Academy, Assam and a Member of the General Council of Damodaram Sanjivayya National Law University, Visakhapatnam.
 He served as a member of the Board of Studies/Academic Council/Executive Council of several Central and State Universities such as Rajiv Gandhi University, Arunachal Pradesh, Sikkim University, Rajiv Gandhi National University of Law, Patiala, Dr. B.R.
 Ambedkar National Law University, Sonipat, School of Law, VIT-AP University, B.B.
 Ambedkar University, Lucknow to name a few.
 He was the Regional Co-Ordinator for the entire North-East for the Common Law Admission Test (CLAT) in the year 2021 and a member of the Governing Body of the Consortium of NLUs.
 Prof. Ahuja is one of the Jury members of India Small and Medium Enterprises (SME) 100 Awards 2022.